munificent/craftinginterpreters/book/control-flow.md

 <aside name="logical">

-I've always wondered why they don't have the same precedence like the various comparison or equality operators do.
+I've always wondered why they don't have the same precedence, like the various comparison or equality operators do.

 </aside>